-Let's get this straight right now- baking with whole grain, gluten-free flour, while avoiding butter, refined sugar and eggs does not typically make for super moist, easy and delicious baking.
-Until now mes amis (that's my friends in French dear sweet Americans).
+Let's get this straight right now: baking with whole grain, gluten-free flour while avoiding dairy, refined sugar and eggs does not typically make for super moist, easy and delicious baking.
+Until now, my friends.
+This gluten-free gingerbread apple cake is soft, buttery and an amazing feel-good treat.

 This cake wasn't dry at all.
 It was super moist, just sweet enough and way too good to have around the house.
 What was my secret weapon?